South Sydney Rabbitohs: All-Time Greatest XIII

 Coote played alongside Sattler, Walters, O’Neill, McCarthy & Gary Stevens in what was arguably the greatest forward pack of all-time.

-So those are my selections for Souths’ all-time greatest XIII.
+So those are my selections as the best South Sydney Rabbitohs players.
 I can’t even find a spot for Sam Burgess given the career achievements of the star-studded forward pack.
 Some other very handy players haven’t made my team, like Eric Simms (fullback), Mike Cleary (winger), Benny Wearing (winger), Nathan Merritt (winger and Souths all-time leading try scorer), Ray Branighan (centre), Alf Blair (five-eighth), Les Cowie (lock), George Treweek (second-row), and George Piggins (hooker).
 None of them would be out of place.

 What are your thoughts?